-Join Richard Harrington for an in-depth discussion in this video The Magic Wand tool, part of Practical Photoshop Selections.
+Join Richard Harrington for an in-depth discussion in this video The Magic Wand tool, part of Photoshop: Selections (2013).

 …The Magic Wand tool is one of the oldest selection tools inside of Photoshop.…Essentially it allows you to click with a wand-type tool.…And select adjacent pixels based upon criteria that you specified.…This tool has been around for a very long time.…And, for many users, it's a go to tool that works pretty well.…Let me show you.…You'll note in this case, I've got four images open.…And, essentially what I've done is use the magic wand…tool to make a selection and then applied an adjustment.…